Skip to main content

 GINA and the Principle of Informational Autonomy

 While the ADA’s regulations on wellness programs have been tumultuous, GINA’s provisions have remained relatively stable and reflect a distinct philosophical commitment to what can be termed “informational autonomy,” particularly concerning one’s genetic makeup.
-GINA’s near-total prohibition on offering incentives for the disclosure of (including family medical history) is a powerful statement.
+GINA’s near-total prohibition on offering incentives for the disclosure of genetic information (including family medical history) is a powerful statement.

 It implicitly recognizes that this category of data is different.
 Genetic information speaks not just to one’s current health but to one’s statistical predispositions, a probabilistic future that is immutable and often freighted with psychological and social significance.